Claus1/unigui/README.md

 ```
 Select('Select something', "choice1", selection_is_changed, options = ["choice1","choice2", "choice3"])
 ```
 can be such type 'toggles','list','dropdown'.
-Unigui automatically choose between toogles and dropdown, but user can set type = 'list' then Unigui build it as vertical select list.
+Unigui automatically chooses between toogles and dropdown, but the user can set type = 'list' then Unigui build it as vertical select list.

 #### Image. ####
 width,changed and height are optional, changed is called if the user click or touch the image.